Skip to content

 Inter-procedural analysis — function call boundary

 Now move the concatenation into a private helper.
-The controller looks innocuous; the dangerous string is built one stack frame deeper.
-The tool must follow data across function boundaries.
+The controller looks clean, but the dangerous string is built inside the helper, one call deeper.
+To catch it, the tool has to follow data across function boundaries.

 DashboardController.java